$L^p$ Hardy inequalities with homogeneous weights: Introduction

 \section{Introduction}

 For $p\in(1,N)$, the classical {\it{Hardy inequality}} states that The constant \(\left(\frac{p}{N-p}\right)^p\) is sharp but never attained (see \cite[Lemma 2.1]{peral1998}).
 Hardy's inequality plays a fundamental role in mathematical physics, harmonic analysis, spectral theory, the analysis of linear and nonlinear PDEs, and stochastic analysis.
 Over the years, this inequality has been generalised in several directions, most notably by replacing the weight \(\frac{1}{|x|^p}\) with more general Hardy weights.
 The admissible function spaces for such weights are discussed in \cite{Allegretto1992, Anoop2021, bessel, Visciglia2005} and the references therein.
 Characterisations of Hardy weights are given in \cite{UjjalDas2023, pinc, maazya1985}, while their fractional and discrete counterparts are studied in \cite{dyda-ch} and \cite{Pinchover-dis}, respectively.
+Hardy-type inequalities with respect to the Gaussian measure are address in \cite{Barbara2007}.
 A comprehensive review of Hardy inequalities is presented in \cite{Hardybook2015}.
+For further readings on Hardy inequalities, we refer to the monograph \cite{mazya2011}.
 Another extension of Hardy’s inequality is the \textit{Caffarelli-Kohn-Nirenberg inequality}, established by Caffarelli, Kohn, and Nirenberg in \cite{caffarelli1984}.
 We state a particular case of their result.
 Let $N\ge 1,\,p> 1,$ and $\alpha\in \mathbb{R}.$ If $N>p+\alpha,$ then the following weighted Hardy inequality holds:

 for some constant $C>0.$ The optimal constant in \eqref{hardy-phi} is $C=\left(\frac{p}{N-p-\alpha}\right)^p$ (see \cite[Theorem 1.1]{catrina2001} for $p=2$ and \cite[Theorem 2.1]{cylin} for any $p>1$).